dorota-alina/Tic-tac-toe/index.md

 The game can complete with a win/lose or a draw.

-> Tic-Tac-Toe is a solved game: It's possible to predict a draw if both players follow best possible playing scenarions.
+> Tic Tac Toe is a solved game: It's possible to predict a draw if both players follow best possible playing scenarions.

 ## Tips and tricks